parse-community/parse-dashboard/README.md

 ### Environment variables

+> This only works when starting the app using the `parse-dashboard` command

 There are also two methods you can use to configure the dashboard using environment variables.

 #### Multiple apps